 Now, on a page where there are thousands of comments, individual posts may not be possible.
 However, you can achieve the same results by regularly acknowledging your audience, thanking them for following you and believing in what you do.

 A group thank you can be acceptable on posts with a lot of interaction, but reaching out and engaging in two-way conversation, especially one that begins with gratitude, builds trust and loyalty.
 What better way to share your message then through a trusted relationship?

 I don’t believe what I did was spectacular.
 I know the result of my fundraising will be incredible and make a huge impact to the work of World Vision Australia in Nepal, by changing the lives of women and children.
 But I simply made a plan for my social media campaign and followed a strategy.

 The long and short of this post is that social media is not hard to use.
 It’s about applying practices, strategies and having a method to the madness.
 When there is a plan and a reason for social media, there can be results.

 Do you have structure around your social media activity?
 Do you plan what you want to share with your audience?
 Do you know who your audience is?
 All good questions!
 What’s your purpose for reaching out on social media?
 Have a think before you tweet!
-Happy Tweeting.